jeojoe/beachfinex/README.md

 1. Better loading state and indicator.
 1. Cleaner HTML and decision tree code.
 1. Remove unused redux middleware (thunk).
+1. Unit tests on all reducers.
+Some snapshot tests on components and containers using Enzyme.

 ## Libs
 1. React & Redux